abreslav/async-proto/KEEP-COROUTINES.md

 ### Result handlers

 A coroutine body looks like a regular lambda in the code and, like a lambda, it may have parameters and return a value.
-Handling parameters is covered above, and the returned values are passed to a designated function (or functions) in the controller:
+Handling parameters is covered above, and returned values are passed to a designated function (or functions) in the controller:

 ```
 class FutureController<T> {